 Fracture orientation, geometry and direction of propagation are controlled by the in-situ stress field (Smith and Shlyapobersky 2000).
 This field is defined by three principal compressive stresses, a vertical stress and a maximum and minimum horizontal stresses, which are perpendicular to each other.
 The minimum in-situ stress is also known as the fracture closure pressure and controls the direction in which fractures grow and propagate.

 If the pressure within the fracture is higher than the fracture closure pressure, the fracture remains open.
-However where the fracture closure pressure is higher than the pressure within the fracture, the fracture inevitably closes as seen in Fig. 1.
+However where the fracture closure pressure is higher than the pressure within the fracture, the fracture inevitably closes.

 Hubbert and Willis (1957) conducted experiments on rocks concluding that fracture orientation is controlled by the injection and overburden pressures.
 Fractures at areas subjected to thrust faulting should be horizontal when the injection pressure is equal or greater than the overburden pressure.
 However, fractures should grow vertically in areas subjected to normal faulting when the injection pressure is less that the overburden pressure.
 Also, the pressure created as a difference between the two stressed geological elements dictates the growth length of the fracture.
 Therefore, the stresses in pay, underlying, and overlying zones must be obtained for accurate hydraulic fracturing procedure.